 The simple answer is by having the proper approach on how to integrate customer-centricity in a way that brings optimal results.

-1. Empower digital-first business strategy through design
+1. Empower digital-first business approach through design thinking

 Industrial Age Strategy: design is executed only as the user interface product part or as a visual tool for marketing purposes that helps to increase sales.